hpacheco/ses/labs/Lab3.md

 ### API Testing

 A crucial element of a web application is its API, which mediates communication between the backend and the frontend.
-By nature, APIs expose application logic and sensitive and are a prime target for attackers.
+By nature, APIs expose application logic and sensitive information and are a prime target for attackers.
 As an example, the [OWASP API Security](https://owasp.org/www-project-api-security/) project highlights security risks and mitigation strategies for developing secure APIs.
 For the case of Juice Shop, you may find a mapping between challenges and API Security categories in the [guide](https://pwning.owasp-juice.shop/part1/categories.html).

 The [OpenAPI Specification](https://swagger.io/specification/) defines a standard meta-language for describing the interface of RESTful APIs, which also facilitates the study of their security.
 There is a large ecosystem of tools to generate server/client code from API specifications of vice-versa infer API specifications from existing application code.